Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading h="h3" title="Town" />
 <Img src="whmf/town.png" />

 Town was done in a super short amount of time so forgive me for making it look pretty bland and empty.
 I've started with adding buildings that are important for the gameplay -- gas station, shop, bar, and fishing shop.
-Once shape was complete, I have finished texturing on the next day and then moved onto filling the entire town with decorative buildings and apartments.
+Once shape was complete, I have finnished texturing on the next day and then moved onto filling the entire town with decorative buildings and apartments.

 <ImageCollage images={["whmf/town3.png", "whmf/town2.png", "whmf/town1.png"]} />